I love learning new things, developing new skills, meeting new people, and hearing their stories.

 The chord progressions for Heart and Soul (the "50s chord progression") can also be used with the melody or tune of other popular songs, and Blue Moon is right at the top of the list.

-Anyone who wants to learn how to play a piano can benefit from learning Blue Moon and other oldie goldies, even if they are taught by rote.
+Anyone who wants to learn how to play the piano can benefit from learning Blue Moon and other oldie goldies, even if they are taught by rote.
 These songs can provide a good foundation for learning many basic principles of music theory - and besides, they are just a lot of good fun to play.

 Once a student begins listening for the chord progression, they can hear it in many popular and folk songs especially, but of course not exclusively, in the music of the 1950's.
 In order to increase the playing power of the party duet, the teacher (in formal lessons or in a peer-to-peer situation) can show students a couple of these other tunes that can be played along with the chord progressions for Heart and Soul.